-We are pleased to announce our nine staff writers for the KCL Geopolitical Risk Society Blog.
+We are pleased to announce our ten staff writers for the KCL Geopolitical Risk Society Blog.
 Our writers consists of both undergraduate students as well as Master’s students who share a wide variety of academic interests.

 MA International Conflict Studies